Sexist job ads discriminate against women in China — even specifying applicants’ required height, weight, and facial structure

 In the past, Alibaba has repeatedly advertised “beautiful girls” or “goddesses” that work for the company in its job ads, and described them as “late night benefits.”

 But even in January this year, Alibaba advertised three roles primarily for men.
-An ad for a government affairs senior specialist stated “men preferred,” to too did an ad for restaurant operations support, while the ad for a crowd-sourcing delivery manager said “men only.”
+An ad for a government affairs senior specialist stated “men preferred,” as did an ad for restaurant operations support, while the ad for a crowd-sourcing delivery manager said “men only.”

 Last year, advertisements for feed reviewers at Baidu, who were likely being hired for censorship-related work, listed “men” alongside other job requirements such as an associate’s degree.
 In 2016, a job ad for the company’s filming program manager job ad stated the role required “strong logical reasoning ability, effective execution skills … men and manly women [need apply].”